JonathanPugh/nwns/README.md

 nwns
 =====

-nwns is an Ncurses Wireless Network Scanner which displays nearby wireless network SSIDs, MAC addresses, and channels.
+Nwns is an Ncurses Wireless Network Scanner which displays nearby wireless network SSIDs, MAC addresses, and channels.
 It utilizes libnl, a collection of libraries providing APIs to the Netlink protocol based Linux kernel interfaces.
-Because Netlink is a Linux-specific protocol, nwns will only work in Linux operating systems. nwns is tested on Arch Linux.
+Because Netlink is a Linux-specific protocol, nwns is only compatible with Linux operating systems. nwns is tested on Arch Linux

 Getting Started
 ===============

-nwns can be compiled with the included Makefile:
+Nwns can be compiled with the included Makefile:

 ```
     make